Andre601/Spigot-Sounds/docs/sounds/mc-1.12.md

 ```

 ## Misc

+!!! info ""
-> Sounds that don't match any of the other categories
+    Sounds that don't match any of the other categories

 ```
   ENCHANT_THORNS_HIT